 (2) Acceptance of, or acting in, the office of member shall not of itself render the provisions of Part 3 of the Public Sector Management Act 1994 or any other Act applying to persons as officers of the Public Service or employees of a State instrumentality applicable to that member or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of, or acting in, that office.

-[Section 7 amended by No. 32 of 1994 s.
+[Section 7 amended: No. 32 of 1994 s.
 19; No. 39 of 2010 s.
 89.]

-8. Proceedings of board
+8. Board meetings etc.

 (1) The board shall hold its meetings at such place on such days and at such intervals as the board shall from time to time determine.